Dr. Flossie Wong-Staal Oral History 1997

 Harden: Were you interested in science as a child?

 Wong-Staal: I was interested in a whole range of things.
-But I was also interested in literature and poetry and novels and so on.
-But the way the high school system is in Hong Kong is that you have to choose to go into science or non-science, really, early on in high school, I guess starting from high school, you know, after junior high.
-But, so, part of the mentality is that if you’re smart, you should go into science.
-So it’s almost like, you know, you’re told that you should go into science.
-And people are usually accept that because they feel it’s an honor and a privilege.
-So I can say that it’s almost by default that I was _____ in the science path.
-But I, of course, never regretted it.
+I was interested in science but also in literature and poetry and novels and so on.
+The way the high school system is in Hong Kong, you have to choose to go into science or non-science early on in high school.
+Part of the mentality is that if you’re smart, you should go into science.
+So it’s almost like you’re told that you should go into science.
+And people usually accept that because they feel it’s an honor and a privilege.
+I can say that it’s almost by default that I was steered into the science path.
+Of course, never regretted it.
 I enjoy science, and I’m very happy with what I’m doing.

-Hannaway: So the high school was on the British model.
+Hannaway: The high school was on the British model?